All Products

 Syntax

-If the schema in the ORC file is inconsistent with the foreign table schema:
+If the schema of an ORC file is inconsistent with the schema of the foreign table:

-• Inconsistent number of columns: If an ORC file has fewer columns than the foreign table defined in the Data Definition Language (DDL) statement, MaxCompute fills the missing columns with NULL values when reading the data.
-If the ORC file has more columns, the extra columns are discarded.
+• Inconsistent number of columns: If an ORC file has fewer columns than the foreign table, the system fills the missing columns with NULL values when reading the data.
+If the file has more columns, the system discards the extra columns.

-• Inconsistent column types: MaxCompute lets you read INT data from an ORC file as the STRING type, but this practice is not recommended.
-When you attempt to read STRING data as the INT type, string values are converted to NULL, whereas numeric values are processed correctly.
+• Inconsistent column types: MaxCompute supports using the STRING type to read INT data from ORC files, but this is not recommended.
+When using the INT type to read STRING data, the system converts string values to NULL and accepts numeric values.

 CREATE EXTERNAL TABLE [IF NOT EXISTS] <mc_oss_extable_name>